 Zekrallah said government debt was about $139.7bn just before president Mohamed Morsi was deposed in July 2013; now it is double that at $279.5bn.

 "Post-2013 authorities are the cause of the loans and interests that should be counted as part of the deficit, which is the outcome of the current government's actions and not a historical legacy for them as claimed."

 He also said that much of Egypt's population had yet to reap the benefit of the surplus, with spending on education, health and other social services failing to increase in recent years.

 Austerity hits hard

 In 2016, Egypt struck a three-year $12bn loan deal with the IMF, intended to quickly cut Egypt's budget deficit by reducing government spending and boosting revenues.

-But it's resulted in three waves of of price hikes, the last of which coincided with the Eid holiday in June.
+But it has resulted in three waves of price hikes, the last of which coincided with the Eid holiday in June.
 A series of fuel subsidy cuts has also led to a sudden increase in transportation tarriffs during the same period.

 The pressure on much of the population has been exacerbated by the devaluation of the Egyptian pound, which has now seen a 150 percent drop against the dollar since 2016, leading to a sharp rise in the price of basic goods that has hit the poor and middle classes hard.